 - Is a citizen of the United States or a resident alien holding proper documentation to work in the United States

-- Has not been declared by any court of competent jurisdiction to be incompetent by reason of mental defect or disease which has not been restored
+- Has not been declared by any court of competent jurisdiction to be incompetent because of mental defect or disease which has not been restored

 - Is not a practicing alcoholic or drug addict

-- If the discretion of the Board, the applicant provides inadequate information to allow the Board to ascertain whether the applicant satisfied the qualifications for licensure, the applicant shall be required to provide additional information for the purpose of the
+- If the discretion of the Board, the applicant provides inadequate information to allow the Board to ascertain whether the applicant satisfied the qualifications for licensure, the applicant shall be required to provide additional details for the

 application, or may be required to present himself/herself for an interview for this purpose